Copyright ShutterPlum Photography

-The source of my misery was a coworker.
-She was supposed to train me, mentor me in all things envelope manufacturing.
-Instead she neglected me and let me march off to production meetings for months armed with only the things I taught myself by observation.
-My supervisor and the other suits giggled and shook their heads at my lack of production knowledge at those meetings, but I took notes and made sure not to make the same mistakes again.
-I laughed with them and faked a lot, just to get through the day.
-The customers liked me because I was honest and attended them well, inexperienced and all.
-They forgave me when I would 'drop the ball'.
+So untrained and all I would march off to production meetings ill prepared for the conversations we would have there.
+My supervisor and the others giggled and shook their heads at my lack of production knowledge at those meetings, but I took notes and made sure not to make the same mistakes again.
+I tried to be "adorkable".
+So I laughed with them and faked a lot, just to get through the day.
+The customers liked me because I was honest and attended to them well, inexperienced and all.
+They forgave me if I 'dropped the ball'.
 Mostly.

-I covered my butt to the point I was practically paranoid.
-I had to have everything in writing and well documented.
-I could not leave the walls of the city unprotected - my defense was impenetrable, most of the time.
-Her advantage was her seniority and knowledge of the business, but I was stubborn as all heck, smarter, and younger.
-My offense was better thought out than hers.
-I blindsided her a couple of times leaving her feeling less confident, less immortal.
+I made it my business to pay attention and I took the legal route.
+I blindsided her a couple of times leaving her feeling less confident.
 She took my inexperience and innocence for granted and I hit her, continually, where it most hurt.
 I made her look bad in front of the ones that so protected her.
-And I documented everything - even the meetings with my supervisor.
-I took this fight to heart.
+I documented everything, even the meetings with my supervisor.
+I was fighting back.
 Maybe too much so.

-By this time I was getting heart palpitations during work on a regular basis that would leave me out of breath and soon I found patches of hair missing.
-I ran out into the parking lot once when I felt I couldn't take it anymore and I screamed in absolute anger and hatred.
+By this time I was getting heart palpitations during work on a regular basis that would leave me out of breath.
+Then I found patches of hair missing.
+I ran out into the parking lot once when I felt I couldn't take it anymore and I screamed in absolute anger.
 I cried out of anger.
 Nobody saw me.
 And I cooled down and went back in to finish the assault.

-I walked into my supervisors office and dictated to him what my rights were, what the labor law said and how my rights and the law had been abused.
+I walked into my supervisor’s office and dictated to him what my rights were, what the labor law said and how my rights had been abused and the law transgressed.
 And I told him my lawyers would contact the company.
-That sent him into a panic, I could see his pupils shaking.
-He called in Sociopath and tried to hash it out between the two of us like preschoolers at the principals office.
-This was no kiddy spat and I was not going to let him off the hook.
+That sent his brain into a panic; I could see his pupils shaking.
+He called in the Sociopath and tried to hash it out between the two of us like preschoolers at the principal’s office.
+But this was no kiddy spat and I was not going to let him off the hook.
 My eyes were sending sparks.